Caribbean Disaster Emergency Management Agency: History

-In 1989, when the PCDPPP was beginning to fall apart, Hurricane Hugo struck the Caribbean.
-Relief was still relying on foreign aid from countries such as the United States.
-By 1990 the insurance companies were criticizing the PCDPPP and how it was necessary to revamp the system in which the Caribbean responded to natural disasters.
-The construction industry, in particular, was criticized for not enforcing enough standards on structure's abilities to withstand disasters prone to the Caribbean.
-In 1991 the PCDPPP ceased to exist, and for about a month, the insurance agencies in the region were desperate for a replacement.
-In terms of disaster relief and management, the Caribbean region was in limbo, awaiting a strong force to aid them in a time of crisis.
-There were little signs of funding for the formation of such an organization, and meeting the deadline of June 1, 1991, for the implementation of a new disaster relief organization was looking doubtful.
-Funding was and still is a huge part of this region, and in terms of disaster relief meant everything.
-The Caribbean Community (CARICOM) was finally able to take the initiative and set up CDERA in September 1991.
+In 1989, Hurricane Hugo struck the Caribbean.
+Relief still relied on foreign aid from countries such as the United States.
+By 1990, the insurance companies were criticizing the PCDPPP and how it was necessary to revise the way in which the Caribbean responded to natural disasters.
+The construction industry, in particular, was criticized for not enforcing enough standards to ensure that structures could withstand disasters in the Caribbean.
+In 1991, the PCDPPP ceased to exist, and for about a month, the insurance agencies in the region were looking for a replacement.
+The Caribbean region met the deadline of June 1, 1991.
+Funding for disaster relief in the Caribbean has been an issue.
+In September 1991, the Caribbean Community (CARICOM) was finally able to take the initiative and set up CDERA.

 The growth of CDERA is said to have been very slow throughout the 1990s.
-Things began to improve starting in the twenty-first century with CDERA.
-In 2003 studies showed how their own developed earlier warning systems in the Caribbean straight from the Caribbean Metrological organization based in Trinidad and Tobago were reducing the lives lost in disasters.
-There was still controversy over whether the people had confidence in this system, and they needed to study how the public interacted with these systems for improvement.
+In 2003, studies showed that the Caribbean Metrological organization based in Trinidad and Tobago, had developed earlier warning systems in the Caribbean that were saving lives.
+There was still controversy over whether the people had confidence in this system.